vda-lab/vda-lab.github.io/README.md

 While you're making these changes, the `jekyll serve` will pick up any saved changes and rebuild the html pages.
 Check out `http://localhost:4000/~jaerts/` to see you changes.
 Note that you have to use the `~jaerts` subdirectory there...

+## Creating pages
+Any page created will by default show up in the header of the website; the one listing "Home", "People", "Portfolio", etc. To prevent a file from appearing there, add `exclude: true` in the front matter.

 ## Pull requests and merges